sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/6000 - sections-example-table-grid.md

 ```

-With this approach, you can output something like the following, using abbreviated YML notation to give a brief idea of the more complex JSON API response:
+With this approach, you can output something like the following, using abbreviated YML notation to give a brief idea of the more complex JSON extraction response:

 ```yml
 car_models: